mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 out, this is identical to the Yosys `RTLIL::SigSpec` type definition.
 Unfortunately, while Yosys has good documentation for its end-user commands, it does not have very good internal documentation at all, which makes it easy to miss concepts like this.
 Nevertheless, I _should_ have spent more time reading the Yosys codebase much more carefully, particularly existing passes that perform similar operations to TaMaRa.
+My belief is that a large amount of the headaches caused working with Yosys were my lack of understanding how RTLIL is designed, and "working against the grain" as it were with the tool.

 Likewise, there are some limitations in the verification methodology that need to be addressed.
 Whilst I do believe that the verification proofs are strong for the circuits we were able to prove, there are a number of